-The MCM’s performance program is led by internationally recognized scholars and performers which is augmented by a vast array of visiting performers and scholars.
+The Conservatorium’s performance program is led by internationally recognized scholars and performers which is augmented by a vast array of visiting performers and scholars.
 Performance research is characterized by high quality performance alongside scholarly depth and excellence.

-The composition program at the MCM is a vibrant environment in which young composing musicians are equipped with the skills and insights necessary to develop their own creative voices.
+The composition program at the Conservatorium is a vibrant environment in which young composing musicians are equipped with the skills and insights necessary to develop their own creative voices.
 Compositional research looks at the the skills of compositional technique, professional craft and technological fluency, seeks to gain an understanding of diverse musical traditions, encourages collaboration with other artistic disciplines and engagement with the wider community.

 Music Psychology & Performance Science